 Told by an idiot, full of sound and fury,

-In poetry analogies help the writer quickly paint a vivid picture in the reader's mind, while adding a layer of deeper significance.
-Below are a few examples:
+In poetry, analogies help the writer paint a vivid picture in the reader's mind, while adding a deeper layer of significance.
+The idea is to get a notion to resonate and move a reader's heart.
+Here are a few examples from some amazing poets:

 "The day is done, and the darkness